New Zealand Book Month

 Page 1 – Introduction

 New Zealanders are voracious readers.
 Surveys show that relaxing with a good book is one of our favourite pastimes.[1]
 Held in September from 2006 to 2008, October in 2009, March from 2011 to 2013 and August in 2014, New Zealand Book Month was designed to celebrate and promote this country's writing talent, support new and emerging writers, and encourage New Zealanders to buy and read more homegrown books.
-New Zealand Book Month did not take place in 2015 because of a lack of funding (see this post on the National Library website).
+New Zealand Book Month did not take place in 2015 because of a lack of funding (see media release on Booksellers website).

 Here at NZHistory, we celebrated Book Month with 31 reasons to love New Zealand books and writing.
 There is a different story for each day of the month about some of the people, events, books and other publications that are part of this country's literary heritage.